(hye droe kor' ti sone)

 Some side effects can be serious.
 If you experience any of these symptoms, call your doctor immediately:

-People who use hydrocortisone injection for a long time may develop glaucoma or cataracts.
-Talk to your doctor about the risks of using hydrocortisone injection and how often you should have your eyes examined during your treatment.
+People who use rectal hydrocortisone for a long time may develop glaucoma or cataracts.
+Talk to your doctor about the risks of using rectal hydrocortisone and how often you should have your eyes examined during your treatment.

 What should I do in case of OVERDOSE?